Updated: Jan 3

 Ambiguity can be the most horrible problem in the required documents.
 The ambiguity of the requirements means two things: one is that different readers have different understands when reading the requirement statements, the second is that one single reader has more than one way to interpret or decode the requirement statement.

 Ambiguous requirements, on one hand, can make different risk owners have different expectations, on the other hand, can make the developers wasting time fixing the wrong problem.
-Furthermore, they also can make the tester’s expectation inconsistent with the developer’s expectation.
+Furthermore, they also can make the tester’s expectations inconsistent with the developer’s expectation.
 A system tester once told me that the test team which she was in constantly have wrong understood the requirements, which made them have to rewrite all the test cases and redo all the tests.

 The best way to deal with ambiguous requirements is to assemble different teams to review the requirements from different perspectives.
 Merely browsing or reading the requirement documentation would not solve the problem of ambiguity.
 If different reviewers can give different explanations of the requirement statements from different perspectives, and eventually every reviewer would truly understand the ambiguity of the requirement documentations.
 On the contrary, if this kind of review meeting was not held at the early phase of the project, the ambiguity of requirements could not be found until the late phase of the project, or even worse, never be found, then the cost of changing the requirements would be huge at that point.